 In terms of sustainability, there is really no difference between the two because both balsa wood and basswood are excellent choices.
 For starters, their growth and reproduction are organic and are rarely planted for their timber.

 It’s also worth noting that both trees develop rapidly.
-As we’ve seen, balsa trees can be harvested in six years.
+For instance, balsa trees can be harvested in six years.

 Basswood grows the same as maple and can reach a height of 75 to 130 feet, it is typically ready for cutting after 8-10 years.